 The Company recognizes financial assets when it becomes party to the contractual provisions of the instrument.
-Financial assets are measured initially at their fair value plus, in the case of financial assets not subsequently measured at fair value through profit or loss ("FVTPL"), transaction costs that are directly attributable to their acquisition.
+Financial assets are measured initially at their fair value plus, in the case of financial assets not subsequently measured at FVTPL, transaction costs that are directly attributable to their acquisition.
 Transaction costs attributable to the acquisition of financial assets subsequently measured at FVTPL are expensed in profit or loss when incurred.
 The Company derecognizes financial assets when its contractual rights to the cashflows from the financial asset expire.